infinitydaemon/OpSec-Kernel/Documentation/userspace-api/media/gen-errors.rst

     -  -  ``ENOTTY``

-       -  The ioctl is not supported by the file descriptor.
+       -  The ioctl is not supported by the driver, actually meaning that the required functionality is not available, or the file descriptor is not for a media device.

     -  -  ``ENOSPC``